Expensify/App/docs/articles/expensify-classic/connect-credit-cards/Assign-Company-Cards.md

 9. (Optional) Select the transaction start date, if desired.
 10. Click **Assign**.
 11. Select the card.
 You can search the list using the last 4 digits of the card number.
    - If no transactions have posted on the card, the card number will not appear in the list.
-Instead, you can assign the card by typing in the full card number in the field. *Note: if you're assigning a card by typing in the full PAN (the full card number), press the ENTER key on your keyboard afterwards.
-The field may clear itself after pressing ENTER, but click Assign anyway and then verify that the assignment shows up in the cardholder table.*
+Instead, you can assign the card by typing in the full card number in the field and pressing ENTER on your keyboard.
+The field may clear itself after you press ENTER.*

 # Unassign company cards